 How Your Dental Visit Can Prevent or Detect Cancer

 Part of your routine dental visit is a cancer screening test.
-Dentists and dental hygienists look at your mouth, tongue and surrounding tissue much more closely than you do and are most often the ones to find pre-cancerous or cancerous spots in early stages of growth.
+Dentists and dental hygienists look at your mouth, tongue, and nearby tissue much more closely than you do.
+They can find pre-cancerous or cancerous spots in the early stages of growth.
 Cancer of the mouth is called oral cancer.

 An oral cancer screening exam is more than looking around your mouth.
-Your dentist will examine and feel your face, neck, lips, mouth, tongue, thyroid gland, salivary glands and lymph nodes for any abnormalities.
-If you have dentures or partials, they should be taken out to allow the entire mouth to be checked.
+Your dentist will look at and feel your face, neck, lips, mouth, tongue, thyroid gland, salivary glands, and lymph nodes..
+If you have dentures or partials, they should be taken out so that your whole mouth can be checked.

 Signs to report: